Filter by

 When

-Join us for a delightful 90-minute nerikiri workshop where you'll learn the art of crafting traditional Japanese confections inspired by the beauty of early summer for the month of November.
+Join us for a delightful 75-minute nerikiri workshop where you'll learn the art of crafting traditional Japanese confections inspired by the beauty of early summer for the month of November.

-In this hands-on session, you will create two exquisite nerikiri sweets: a brilliant peony and a hydrangea.
+In this hands-on session, you will create two exquisite nerikiri sweets: a vibrant cosmos and a delicate chrysanthemum.

 Afterward, you'll experience the art of whisking your own bowl of Simply Native’s matcha to pair with the sweets you made.
 You'll also have the opportunity to take one of your handcrafted sweets home.